 About the Recipe

-While most candy-making is a pain in the ass, snow candy couldn’t be easier.
+While most candy-making is sometimes difficult, snow candy couldn’t be easier.

 8 cups snow or finely grated ice